OpenDSA/OpenDSA-DevStack/README.md

 ## Development Workflow:

-Provisioning script will clone OpenDSA, OpenDSA-LTI, and OpenDSA-server repositories inside OpenDSA-DevStack folder.
-OpenDSA-DevStack folder is shared between your host machine and the virtual machine so you can do your development to any of these repositories on your host machine using your preferred tools or IDEs.
-All changes you make will take effect immediately and you can test them through the virtual machine servers URLs provided earlier.
-You can commit and push your changes from your host machine however if you want to compile books in OpenDSA folder you have to do that within the virtual machine as following:
+The provisioning script will clone the OpenDSA, OpenDSA-LTI, and OpenDSA-server repositories inside the OpenDSA-DevStack directory.
+OpenDSA-DevStack directory is shared between your host machine and the virtual machine, so you can do your development to any of these repositories on your host machine using your preferred tools or IDEs (from "outide" the virtual machine).
+All changes you make will take effect immediately, and you can test them through the virtual machine server URLs provided earlier.
+You can commit and push your changes from your host machine. **However, if you want to compile books in OpenDSA, you have to do that from within the virtual machine.** Do so as follows:

-1. Open new terminal in your host machine
+1. Open a new terminal within your virtual machine
 2. `$ cd OpenDSA-DevStack`
-3. `$ vagrant ssh` (you don't need to do `vagrant up` because we assume that VM is already up and running)
+3. `$ vagrant ssh` (you don't need to do `vagrant up` if the VM is already up and running)
 4. `$ cd /vagrant/OpenDSA`
 5. `make <<CONFIG_FILE_NAME>>`